2025-26 Academic Catalog

 THEATRE 1010.
 Foundations of Theatre — 3 hrs.

 A collaborative approach to the exploration and development of the creative impulse, processes and results in the theatre.
-Team-taught.
 Production participation required; lab taken concurrently.
 Lab fee.
 Corequisite(s): THEATRE 1011.
 (Fall and Spring)

 THEATRE 1011.
 Foundations of Theatre Lab — 1 hr.